 When you have a budget, you get to be in control of your money, rather than your money controlling you.
 Here are the reasons you need to allow for fun in your budget.

-HOW DO I FIT THIS INTO MY BUDGET?
+HOW DO I FIT FUN MONEY INTO MY BUDGET?

 Next, fill out the mandatory expenses sections.
-These include items such as your mortgage or rent, food, clothing, utilities and transportation.
-Once those expenses are covered, you can add in your spending on the fun stuff!
+These include items such as your mortgage or rent, food, clothing, utilities, and transportation.
+Once you cover those expenses, add in your spending on the fun stuff!

 The key is to make sure you include this line item – no matter how small an amount you have to spend – so you can get things you want.
-It may be as small as a couple of morning coffee splurges or one night at the movie.
+It may be a couple of morning coffee splurges or one night at the movie.

-It is not so much about the amount you have to spend, but rather, the fact that you are giving yourself permission to spend it on what you want.
+It is not so much about the amount you have to spend, but instead, the fact that you are giving yourself permission to spend it on what you want.

-CAN I STILL DO THIS EVEN IF I AM IN DEBT?
+CAN I STILL DO THIS IF I AM PAYING OFF DEBT?

 To be truthful, if you don’t allow yourself to spend some money on what you want – no matter your financial situation – you will hate it.
-You will be come resentful of the process and give up before you really ever get started.
+You will become resentful of the process and give up before you ever get started.

-If you are trying to get out of debt, you really need to include a way to spend a little money each pay day on something fun.
+If you are trying to get out of debt, you must include a way to spend a little money each payday on something fun.
 Look back at your budget and find the amounts you are now paying towards your debt.
 You might move a little from debt pay down to the having fun column.